We’re all prone to having a critical spirit. Our natural tendency is to complain and criticize.

 Your critical spirit will wane when you begin to develop a greater sense of empathy for other people.

 Your critical spirit will wane when you begin to develop a greater sense of empathy for other people.
-Click To Tweet
+Share on X5.
+Choose To Be Courageously Hopeful.

 Most of us are critical because we’ve been hurt before.
 We’ve seen other church leaders fail.
 We’ve been in relationships where the other person let us down.
 We’ve hoped and dreamed for something big, and we were disappointed